Carlosmcoelho/hicarlos.com/content/work.md

  - Team lead backup, documentation, training new joiners and preparing reports;
  - Operating ticketing tools.

 **Achievements:** *Lead a team of two, responsible for data analysis and knowledge articles that improved in 28% the FCR performance of the project.
-Outstanding technical support that resulted in new services and more profits for the company.*
+Zero customer escalations received and outstanding technical support that resulted in new services and more profits for the company.*
 ___

 Jan.
 2011 – Sep.
 2013 – **IT Technical Support** – Freelancer